cucumber/common/CONTRIBUTING.md

 This [monorepo](https://gomonorepo.org/) contains various components (libraries) used by Cucumber, such as:

-* The Gherkin parser
-* The Cucumber Expressions engine
-* The Tag Expressions parser
-* The Cucumber Protocol messages
 * ...and a few more bits and bobs.

 Each top level directory is the name of a cucumber *package*, and each directory